 Males die shortly after mating, so females must produce more than one egg sac for population growth; therefore, females eat males after mating to continue the production of eggs for their offspring.

-9. Marbled Orbweaver.
+9. Marbled Orbweaver

-Marbled Orbweavers live worldwide and can be found from the tropics to Canada.
+Marbled Orbweavers live worldwide and can be found in the tropics and Canada.
 These types of spiders in Wisconsin have a large, round, pale abdomen with dark stripes.
-In addition, the legs are banded with black and white, contrasting the body coloration.
+In addition, the legs are banded with black and white, contrasting the body coloration.Â

 These types of spider webs in Wisconsin are usually built near vegetation or foliage that protects from wind currents.
 They feed on small insects like flies, mosquitoes, moths, butterflies, and other spiders.

 Marbled Orbweaver is harmless to humans and will only bite if threatened or handled roughly.
-If you see one in your house, just leave it alone or use a broom or vacuum cleaner to remove it carefully without harming it
+If you see one in your house, leave it alone or use a broom or vacuum cleaner to remove it carefully without harming it

 10. Grey Cross Spider